SwethaSri-A/SwethaSri-A/README.md

 ## 💡 Fun Facts

-- 🎓 3x University Topper at JNTU
+- I love telling stories — but with **data**
-- 🔬 Graduate Research Assistant in Energy Sector
+- I love building models that solve real world problems
-- 🌟 Passionate about turning data into actionable insights
+- And yes...
+I do get excited about clean data and clever dashboards 😄
-- 🚀 Always exploring the latest in AI/ML technologies
+- My fuel? ☕ + curiosity + Kaggle notebooks

 ---